Event photos for LinkedIn – how to get images that work

 • Use in slides and newsletters

-Ready to use - quick and easy
+Ready to use – quickly and easily

-Read also : Event photographer in Copenhagen - see how I work
+Read also: Event photographer in Copenhagen – see how I work

 Lasse Lundberg Andreasen